Skip to content

 3. crochet – corner

-Savate did not originate as a sport but as a form of self-defense and was practiced on the streets of Paris and Marseille.
+Savate did not originate as a sport but as a form of self-defense and was practiced in the streets of Paris and Marseille.
 This type of savate became known as Savate de Rue.
-In addition to the kicks and punches, Savate de Rue also includes knees, elbow strikes, throws, sweeps and headbutts.
+In addition to kicks and punches, Savate de Rue also includes knees, elbows, throws, sweeps, and headbutts.
 The concept is that the entire body is a weapon.

 Continue reading